hhnnhh/berlin_datascience_lab/README.md

 **Summary:** Feature scaling of continuous features (Odometer, car age) improves ROC score.
 Odometer and car age seem crucial.
 Model type doesn't make a difference.
 We decide to stick to LogReg for now.

-### Model 1
+### Final Model

 Model 1: "Modeling emission results based on static car features"

-To "beat the baseline", we decide against hyperparameter tuning, for feature selection.
+To "beat the baseline", we decide to use feature selection and not hyperparameter tuning, for now.

-For the model, we implemented a [data preparation toolbox](emissionscheck_alb/data_prep.py) and a [preprocessing pipeline](emissionscheck_alb/baseline_model.py) for Logistic Regression (by Marielle Dado) which was subsequently extended by Random Forest and hyperparameter tuning options (by Hannah Bohle).
+For the final model, we implemented a [data preparation toolbox](emissionscheck_alb/data_prep.py) and a [preprocessing pipeline](emissionscheck_alb/baseline_model.py) for Logistic Regression (by Marielle Dado) which was subsequently extended by Random Forest and hyperparameter tuning options (by Hannah Bohle).

 In particular, data was preprocessed with the following features: